 Body image after breast cancer treatment

 Many women with breast cancer also find themselves dealing with the fact that treatment changed the way they look.
 Some changes may be short term, such as hair loss.
 But even short-term changes can have a major effect on how a woman feels about herself.
 A number of options are available to help women cope with hair loss, including wigs, hats, scarves, and more.
-For a list of some companies that sell wigs and other hair accessories, call the American Cancer Society 1-800-227-2345 and ask for our document, Breast Prostheses and Hair Loss Accessories List.
+For a list of some companies that sell wigs and other hair accessories, see our document Breast Prostheses and Hair Loss Accessories List.
 On the other hand, some women may choose to show off their baldness as a way to identify themselves as breast cancer survivors.

 Of course, women treated for breast cancer also face long term changes in the way their breasts look.